“What I really only want to say that we may love a place and still be a danger to it.”

 Wallace Stegner - Thoughts in a Dry Land

-To live in any place well you must love it.
-Not necessarily like it, for there are many places on earth that are difficult to like, let alone live a comfortable existence in: next to a dumping ground of modernity’s toxic excesses; in the shadow of a giant, raucous power station; within a neighbourhood riddled with unceasing gang violence.
+To live well in any particular place you must love it.
+Not necessarily like it, for there are many places on earth difficult to like, let alone live a comfortable existence in: next to a dumping ground of modernity’s toxic excesses; in the shadow of a giant, raucous power station; within a neighbourhood plagued with unceasing gang violence.
 No one should be judged for lacking warm fuzzy feelings towards such places where the Curse’s sting is particularly potent.

 Such warm feelings of endearment, however, are unessential for love.
-One can be confronted with abject ugliness — a place tormented by the ravages of sin and violence, or a place relentlessly pummelled by successive years of abuse and decay — and love it still.
+One can be confronted with ugliness — a place tormented by the ravages of sin and violence, or a place suffering from successive years of abuse and decay — and love it still.
 Or one can live in a boring, monotonous place where nothing of note ever seems to happen, or a “backwards” place forgotten and neglected by those sitting the halls of power — and love it still.

 Love overlooks a multitude of faults and flaws.
-Loving a place means despite all a place’s shortcomings, mediocrity, or ugliness, that you wish to bless it, to beautify it, to persist with it.
-You view your place through the eyes of the future: perceiving what it has the potential to become under loving, steadfast care and attention.
-Or you see it through the eyes of the past: its rich but forgotten history waiting to be revived, its unique cultural heritage — impressed in its fields and brickwork — that needs to be conserved, and the precious stories of old that deserve to be retold.
-But most likely, you see your place through the eyes of the present: beholding the faithful, convivial folk who are the neighbours you have been given to love, the creatures of astounding beauty who are in need of protection, and the glimpses of hidden wonders uncovered only by those who faithfully and patiently take the time to seek, look, and marvel.
+Loving a place means that despite all a place’s shortcomings, mediocrity, or ugliness, you still wish to bless it, to beautify it, to persist with it.
+You view your place — your home — through the eyes of the future: perceiving what it has the potential to become when blessed with steadfast care and attention.
+Or you see it through the eyes of the past: its rich but forgotten history waiting to be revived, its unique cultural heritage expressed in its fields and architecture that needs to be conserved, and the precious old stories deserving to be retold.
+But most likely, you see your place through the eyes of the present: beholding the faithful, convivial folk who are the neighbours you have been given to love, the creatures of astounding beauty who share your home, and the glimpses of hidden wonders uncovered only by those who faithfully and patiently take the time to seek and to marvel.

-Fundamentally, you long for the best of such a place — whether it be overlooked, neglected, ravaged, or abused — because it is where you are.
+Fundamentally, you long for the best of such a place — whether it be overlooked and neglected, ravaged and abused, or beautiful and peaceful— because it is where you are.
 It where you have been placed, birthed, or have chosen to be.1 It is a unique, immensely precious spot on this wonderful earth.
 It is the place you call home.

-There are other places — an abundance of places, even — which are far easier to love and like; places where affection wells up within us as naturally as refreshing water in a volcanic spring.
-Included amongst these are areas of astounding natural beauty where creatures great and small flourish alongside man; convivial, lively places full of friendly and trustworthy neighbours and thriving vocations; and localities with beautiful architecture and intriguing local history, culture, and heritage.
-For those of us blessed to live in such pleasant places, our hearts desire is to protect and defend what makes these places special — and make them even more so.
+There are other places — an abundance of places, even — which are far easier to love; places where affection wells up within us as naturally as water in a spring.
+These are places of astounding beauty, vibrant and convivial neighbourhoods, and places with rich and attractive local cultures and historical heritage.
+For those of us blessed to live in such pleasant places, our hearts desire is to protect and defend what makes these places special.
+And make them even more so.

 Most of us, that is.
-There will always be those few residents who take these precious places for granted, who live indifferently to their beauty and uniqueness, and who selfishly consume such places as entitled residents, rather than caring for them as responsible stewards.
-They don’t love their place for what it is — they only love what they can get and extract from it.
-They are shareholders not stakeholders, only interested in their place as long as it pays them a dividend of pleasure.
-Once greener pastures appear, or when pain and hardship arise, these fickle, self-centred residents relocate without a second’s notice and without ever saying goodbye.
-Those neighbours of ours who harbour this self-centred attitude are a detrimental influence upon our cherished places and will likely abuse or degrade them in some shape or form.
+There will always be those few residents who take these precious places for granted; who live indifferently to their beauty and uniqueness, and who selfishly consume such places as entitled residents, rather than caring for them as responsible stewards.
+They don’t love their place for what it is — they only love what they can get from it.
+They are shareholders of place not stakeholders, only interested in their place as long as it pays them a dividend of pleasure.
+Once greener pastures appear or when pain and hardship arise, these fickle, self-centred residents relocate without a second’s notice and without ever saying goodbye.
+Even if they stay, these residents harbouring this self-centred attitude are a detrimental influence upon our places and will likely abuse or degrade them in some shape or form.
 Love is still essential to living well in paradise.

-Merely loving a place is not some protective emotional force field which precludes us from ever causing harm to the subject of our affection.
-We know this to be the case with the people we love.
-At times, we have been overbearing, overprotective, or acted in ways we thought were right, but which caused harm — all in the name of “love”.
+Merely loving a place is not some protective emotional force field precluding us from ever causing harm to the place of our affection.
+We are aware of this with the people we love.
+At times, we have been overbearing, overprotective, or acted in ways we thought were right, but which caused lasting harm, all in the name of “love”.
 It is no different with forests, fields, and neighbourhoods.
-Tragically, those who love their place the most — localists, conservationists, local politicians — may be the ones who cause the most enduring and painful harm, by virtue of their extensive and significant involvement with it.
+Tragically, those who love their place the most — localists, conservationists, local politicians — may be the ones who cause the most enduring and painful harm as they are the ones most significantly involved with their home.

-Wishing to be deeply and profoundly involved with a place, though potentially dangerous, is not wrong.
+Wishing to be deeply and profoundly involved with a place, though potentially perilous, is not wrong.
 It is natural in much the same way that a parent desires to be deeply involved with their child.
 But every action and every project we undertake in our place constitutes a risk.
 Our involvement is rarely, if ever neutral.
 Most often, we will either be a blessing or a curse.
 We will either act in ways which perpetuate and enhance the beauty, wholeness, and integrity of our place, or we will cause damage, decay, and ugliness — even if only on a small scale.
 Our actions, no matter how well intended, always lead to results — for good or for ill.
-It stands to reason, therefore, that those who are most greatly involved with their places face the possibility that they will be to it a great source of blessing or, conversely, a significant source of danger.
+It stands to reason, therefore, that those who are most greatly involved with their places face the possibility that they will either be a great source of blessing, or conversely, a significant source of danger to it.
 This is the uncomfortable reality in a fallen world where decay and destruction occur more readily than beautification and healing.

+We are all aware that there are some groups in this world who are wholly malign influences upon our lands who lack any resemblance of love and affection to their places.
+These groups cause the most catastrophic harm and damage.
 However, another existential threat can be those who smother their places with their love; whether it be blind, naive love or a love that thinks it knows best.
 These “land lovers” who unintentionally harm and damage their places are deficient in an essential virtue for living and acting in a place well: wisdom.
-Affection and love, without the solid foundation and masterful guiding hand of wisdom, have the potential to be deadly.
+Affection and love, without the foundation and guiding hand of wisdom, can be deadly.
 It may not all turn on affection after all.

 “We had an extremely wet fall and winter, with the usual freezing and thawing.
 The ground grew heavy with water, and soft.
 The earthwork slumped; a large slice of the woods floor on the upper side slipped down into the pond.